Pentagram: Geometry

 It can be seen as a net of a pentagonal pyramid although with isosceles triangles.

 Construction

 The pentagram can be constructed by connecting alternate vertices of a pentagon; see details of the construction.
 It can also be constructed as a stellation of a pentagon, by extending the edges of a pentagon until the lines intersect.

 Golden ratio

-A regular pentagram colored to distinguish its line segments of different lengths.
-The four lengths are in golden ratio to one another.
+A regular pentagram colored to distinguish its line segments of different lengths; all are in golden ratio to one another.

-A golden triangle (red), and large (blue) and small (green) golden gnomons in a regular pentagram.